ARCO-Lab/WELLWebsite/README.md

 Add script to remove logs from C:\Program Files\PostgreSQL\17\data\log that are a couple months old as storage builds up fast Add sampling template for researchers to follow
 Get proper google maps api
+Fix responsiveness of header logos on iphone dimensions for dashboard Refactor download function to send from backend
+Make sure colours of highcharts metrics for loggers are consistent across all loggers Add Flask-restX for api documentation